ABOUT US:

 Vice Presidents of each region work with Branch Presidents to develop members and branches, hold regional events and activities, and develop new branches.

-The first inaugural Young Womens Conference was held in Wellington in Feb 2019.
+The first inaugural Young Womens Conference was held at the PACIFICA Inc. National Conference and AGM in Wellington, February 2019.

 Building relationships locally and globally

 As a national organisation PACIFICA Inc participates with other like-minded Pacific organisations in maintaining relationships and networks internally and externally.
-Representatives of the organisation meet regularly with the Ministry for Women (MfW) and the Ministry of Pacific Peoples (MPP).
-A close relationship is maintained with the Maori Womens Welfare League (Te Ropu Wahine Maori Toko I te Ora), and other womens organisations such as National Advisory Committee on the Employment of Women (NACEW) and the National Council of Women in New Zealand (NCWNZ).
+Representatives of the organisation meet regularly with the Ministry for Women (MfW) and the Ministry for Pacific Peoples (MPP).
+A close relationship is maintained with the Maori Women's Welfare League (Te Ropu Wahine Maori Toko i te Ora), and other womens organisations such as National Advisory Committee on the Employment of Women (NACEW), and the National Council of Women in New Zealand (NCWNZ).